 The deadline to present any kind of proof of correction is on the traffic citation paper the cop gave you by your signature.
 You must take action before that date – EVEN IF THE COURT DOES NOT SEND YOU ANYTHING.
 If you miss that date, you really just have to find a way to talk the judge into giving you a break.
 And that means you have to go in person – as soon as possible.

 Go to court in person before 8 am.
 Ask the traffic court clerk for a walk in court appearance.
-Dont tell her why.
+Don’t tell her/him why.
 Just get in there.
 Once in there, tell the judge you have proof of correction (or after the fact insurance) and ask for relief.

 If you miss the date by one day or a short time, with some effort in person, you can get something done.
 If the date is long passed you may end up as one of those lost souls with a suspended drivers license, misdemeanor failure to appear charge (VC 40508a) and possible a bench warrant.